 Unless you opt for Qantas’ direct flight to Perth, all other flights to Australia will include at least one stopover.
 Depending on which airline you fly with, the most popular Australia stopover flights include Dubai, Abu Dhabi, Singapore and Hong Kong.
 But there are also many other stopover options including Thailand, Vietnam, South Africa or Los Angeles.
 Whichever one you choose, you may want to consider adding a few nights stay on the way to or from Australia (or both!), allowing you to break up the trip and see another destination.

-Even if you’re just visiting Australia on a holiday, you will need to prearrange a visa for your visit.
-You can do this electronically (referred to as an ETA) via the Australian Government website, or your Travel Expert can arrange this for you after you have booked your flights.
+Even if you’re just visiting Australia for a shorter holiday, you will need to prearrange a visa for your visit.
+You can do this electronically (referred to as an ETA) via the Australian Government website, or your Travel Consultant can arrange this for you after you have booked your flights.

 When flying to Australia, being comfortable on the flight means being prepared.
 Don’t leave packing for Australia until the night before.
 Instead, pre-plan what you’ll need for your holiday and what you’ll need for the flight.
 In your carry-on luggage we recommend having the following items: